CentralPing/mongoose-plugin-tags/README.md

 mongoose-plugin-auth
 ====================

-Mongoose.js plugin to automatically generate tags from a document field.
+A [mongoose.js](https://github.com/LearnBoost/mongoose/) plugin to automatically generate tags from a document field.